BlankaTob/BlankaTob/README.md

 - 👋 Hi, I’m @BlankaTob
-- 👀 I’m interested in UX design, data-driven decision, joga and running
+- 👀 I’m I am passionate about design and UX design.
+I'm constantly pondering ways to enhance and streamline processes.
+During my leisure time, I immerse myself in data using SQL and Power BI.
+I also relish my offline moments, which I spend practicing yoga and jogging.
-- 🌱 I’m currently learning SQL,
+- 🌱 I’m currently learning data analytic
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BlankaTob/BlankaTob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.